meetdomaine/Kit/documentation/content/docs/commands.md

 kit watch
 ```

-If your a developer, this is likely the command that you'll most frequently use.
+If you are a developer, this is likely the command that you'll most frequently use.
 Here's what this command does:

 1. Interprets configuration information
 1. Generates a Webpack configuration object in memory